-The PhD in economics degree program provides a cutting-edge education in economic theories and the development of a rigorous toolkit of mathematical and econometric techniques.
+The PhD in Economics degree program provides a cutting-edge education in economic theories and the development of a rigorous toolkit of mathematical and econometric techniques.
 Students also gain extensive exposure to various research areas in economics that allow them to think critically about how to approach the analysis of economic problems and contribute to the knowledge base of the discipline.
-The program is particularly strong in the areas of behavioral/experimental economics, public economics and the economics of education.
+The program is particularly strong in the areas of behavioral and experimental economics, public economics and the economics of education.

 Catalog page: PhD